When the body is balanced and in tune with nature, the body experiences health

-This is also the time when the effects of SPAOD can hit the hardest.
+This is also the time when the effects of summer pasture allergens can hit the hardest.

 August/September - Late summer is prime time for drought conditions.
 When our pastures dry out, we may need to supplement the poor grazing with hay to help maintain weight during the dry season.

-Gathering and elimination are the traits of this season and can be seen in nature as well as human health.
-This is the time to tone the lungs and large intestine.
+Gathering and elimination are the traits of this season - this is the time to tone the lungs and large intestine.

 October – As the days grow shorter and temperatures drop, the nutritional value of our grazing plummets.
-The omega and Vitamin E values deteriorate so replenishing these is important to maintain forage mineral balancing.
+The omega and Vitamin E values deteriorate so replenishing these is important to maintain the forage mineral balance.

 Beware autumnal falling leaves and acorns as they can represent a toxic risk.
 Oak trees can be poisonous to horses and if grazing gets sparse, they might eat both leaves and acorns.
 Time also to check pastures in readiness for winter, and have hay supplies in place.